Affordable housing in Canada: British Columbia

 Vancouver had the least affordable housing market in Canada by 1980; the average home cost 5.7 times the average family income.
 (Note: Statistics Canada, 1983a, table 7; Statistics Canada, 1983b, table 19.)
 O' Toole calculated that given the high interest rates in 1980, "an average family would have to devote more than 70 percent of its income to pay off a mortgage on an average home in 30 years."
 According to a report in The Economist, a factor contributing to Vancouver's high property prices may be Canadian laws which enable foreigners to buy Canadian property—possibly for purposes of tax evasion or money laundering—while shielding their identities from tax authorities, a practice which is known as snow washing.

 The governor of the Bank of Canada noted that affordability of housing has been eroded as wealthy Asian investors seeking diversification and hard assets purchase housing in Vancouver.
 Consequently, "[t]he average selling price of a home in Vancouver is now nearly 11 times the average Vancouver family's household income, a multiple similar to those seen in Hong Kong and Sydney—cities that have also become part of a more globalized real estate market."

-There has been a move toward the integration of affordable social housing with market housing and other uses, such as the 2006–2010 redevelopment of the Woodward's building site in Vancouver.
-Woodward, a heritage site, was re-invented and has reinvigorated Gastown in Downtown Eastside, one of Vancouver's oldest and "most challenged" yet "resilient" communities.

-The project has also been said to contribute to Vancouver being an inclusive city.

-Randal O'Toole of the Fraser Institute in his report entitled "Unliveable Strategies: The Greater Vancouver Regional District and the Liveable Region Strategic Plan" (2011) argued that the GVRD urban planners focused too much on housing affordability as a lack of affordable housing for low-income families who would need some form of housing subsidy.
-He noted that GVRD reports failed to mention that there was also a lack of affordable housing for people with middle incomes.
-O'Toole said that the GVRD's land use planners "left the region with the least affordable housing and some of the worst traffic congestion in Canada".
-He concluded that Greater Vancouver Regional District planners' "Livable Region Strategic Plan" (1996) were too narrow in their focus on "avoiding urban sprawl and minimizing automobile driving."
-He also argued that the protection of green spaces, farm lands, from development limited growth and was the cause of the escalation of prices.
+The 2006–2010 redevelopment of Vancouver's Woodward's building combined social and market housing, and has been credited with revitalizing Gastown in the Downtown Eastside.

+Randal O'Toole of the Fraser Institute argued that the Greater Vancouver Regional District's 1996 "Livable Region Strategic Plan" prioritized curbing urban sprawl and protecting green space over affordability, contributing to the region's high housing costs.